Cooking On The Ranch

 Step by Step Instructions – It’s Easy

-Large chunks of cut pork roast to make Insta pot pork tacos.
+Step 2: Large chunks of cut pork roast to make Insta pot pork carnitas tacos.

 1. Step 1: Make the Carnitas sauce.
-In a small bowl, whisk together oregano, cumin, achiote paste, chile powder, onion, garlic, lime juice, orange juice, and beer until combined.
+In a small bowl, whisk together oregano, cumin, achiote paste, New Mexico red chile powder, onion, garlic, lime juice, orange juice, and beer until combined.

-2. Step 2: Here’s what’s nice about this Pressure pulled pork taco recipe.
-Easy chopping.
-Cut the pork roast into large chunks to fit well in your pressure cooker.
+2. Step 2: Cut the pork roast into large chunks to fit well in your pressure cooker.
 Discard any large chunks of fat.
-Larger chunks Which also makes it much more manageable to sear the meat.

 Tip: If using a bone-in pork roast (preferred) cut around the bone, leaving a chuck of meat attached.
 Add that piece to the browning/cooking process and then to the Instant Pot.
 That bone will bring even more savory flavor to the end result.
 You’ll remove that bone once you start shredding the meat.

-Browning pieces of pork roast to make pressure cooker carnitas.
+Step 3: Browning pieces of pork roast to make Instant Pot Pork Carnitas tacos.

-Cooking pork in pressure cooker for pressure cooker pork tacos.
+Step 4: Cooking pork in pressure cooker for Instant Pot Pork Carnitas tacos.

 1. Step 3: Heat a large skillet over medium-high heat.
 Once the skillet is hot, add oil.
 Salt and pepper the pork pieces and brown them on each side.
 You may need to do this in batches.
 Don’t crowd the meat.